OUR PARa 84 APPROVALS

 IDEAL FARM, HERTS

-We have just received approval for our 23rd Para 80 house located on the site of a former poultry farm.
+‘Ideal Farm’ represented our 23rd country house approval on a site located on the site of a former poultry farm.
 Planning permission was granted in October 2023 under delegated powers, the Planners noting that the in-depth consideration of the site, its history, the design response, overall layout of the site and its restoration show a reflection of the highest standards of architecture.
 The scheme represents a true collaboration of disciplines in the planning, design and environmental fields and we would like to thank the Project Architects (Hawkes) and the Landscape Architects (Phil Allen Design).
 We would also like to thank The Design Review Panel for reviewing the scheme, and whose recommendations were attributed weight by the Local Planning Authority (East Herts).

 ALBURY HALL, HERTFORDSHIRE

-We are delighted to announce the approval of our 22nd Para 80 house located within the walled garden of a former stately home within the Rural Area Beyond the Green Belt of Hertfordshire.
+‘Albury Hall’ represented our 22nd country house approval on a site located within the walled garden of a former stately home within the Rural Area Beyond the Green Belt of Hertfordshire.
 East Herts Council granted planning permission in October 2023 under delegated powers, noting that the design is unique and bespoke to the site and that the standard of architecture is exceptional.
 We would like to thank the Project Architects (Hawkes) and the Landscape Architects (Squires Young) for their collaboration in the creation of a truly outstanding design set within an enhanced landscape.
-We would also like to thank The Design Review Panel who reviewed the scheme during its formulation and ultimately endorsed its design quality having regard to Para 80e of the NPPF.
+We would also like to thank The Design Review Panel who reviewed the scheme during its formulation and ultimately endorsed its design quality having regard to Para 80e of the NPPF (2021).

 HOLCOT, NORTHAMPTONSHIRE